alejomaar/google-arts-and-culture/README.md

 ## 1) Problem description

-The Google Art and Culture page is a repository of artistic works, at different moments in time, each painting has attributes, such as its location, date of creation.
-The variable of interest in this case was the color of each work, among which are:
+The [Google Art and Culture page](https://artsandculture.google.com/) is a page of artistic works, at different moments in time, each painting has attributes, such as its location, date of creation.
+The variable of interest in this case was the color of each picture, among which are:

 `BLACK` `BROWN` `TEAL` `GREEN` `BLUE` `WHITE` `RED` `YELLOW` `ORANGE` `PURPLE` `PINK`